 Book-Off: Books, manga, movies, CDs

-In general, all Off stores buy and sell.
-Prices vary depending on which type of store you’re in, but they are always quite reasonable — an English novel could cost around ¥500 at Book Off, while you could snag a thick winter jacket at Mode Off for ¥3,000.
+In general, all Off stores both buy and sell.
+Selling prices vary depending on which type of store you’re in, but they are always quite reasonable — an English novel could cost around ¥500 at Book Off, while you could snag a thick winter jacket at Mode Off for ¥3,000.
 They also have online stores you can browse if there isn’t an Off store near you, but the listings are quite limited.

-If selling you do need to realize that you aren’t going to gain big bucks — it’s not unusual for them to offer less than ¥100 for a book or around ¥300 for an entire bag full of clothes.
+If selling, you do need to realize that you aren’t going to gain big bucks — it’s not unusual for them to offer less than ¥100 for a book or around ¥300 for an entire bag of clothes.
 Before finalizing the sale, a staff member will let you know exactly how much they’re willing to pay for each item and what items they won’t pay for but will dispose of for you.
 If you don’t think their offer is fair you can always decline — and lug everything back home.

 Mode Off Musashi Koyama